saintpete/twilio-go/README.md

 - Easy-to-use helpers for purchasing phone numbers and sending MMS messages

-- E.164 support and other smart types.
+- E.164 support, times that are parsed into a time.Time, and other smart types.

 - Finer grained control over timeouts with a Context, and the library uses wall-clock HTTP timeouts, not socket timeouts.